vesy53/SoftUni/Technologies Fundamentals/11.ArraysLab/README.md

 ### Hints

-      • Use an array of integers to hold the sequence.
-      • Initially seq[0] = 1
+      â€¢ Use an array of integers to hold the sequence. â€¢ Initially seq[0] = 1
-      • Use two nested loops:
+      â€¢ Use two nested loops:
-            o Loop through all elements i = 1 … n o Sum the elements i-k … i-1: seq[i] = sum(seq[i-k … i-1])
+            o Loop through all elements i = 1 â€¦ n o Sum the elements i-k â€¦ i-1: seq[i] = sum(seq[i-k â€¦ i-1])

 ## 04.Triple Sum

 ###### Write a program to read an array of integers and find all triples of elements a, b and c, such that a + b == c (where a stays to the left from b).
-Print “No” if no such triples exist.
+Print â€œNoâ€ if no such triples exist.

 ### Examples